madamdata/ANAS/README.md

-ANAS is a digital modular synthesizer for the SuperCollider open source audio environment. code by thumbthumb (adam adhiyatma) and agargara (david cummings) with help from the community at Mills College and the East Bay.
+ANAS is a digital modular synthesizer for the SuperCollider open source audio environment. code by thumbthumb (adam adhiyatma) and agargara (david cummings) with help from the community at Mills College / Center for Contemporary Music and the East Bay.

 ### Installation Instructions